Why Real User Monitoring Matters

 Plugins

-Most mobile devices no not support Flash.
+Most mobile devices do not support Flash.
 Java has a raft of security concerns.
 Browsers are deprecating plugins in general, including Silverlight.

 Furthermore, plugins are also the leading cause of crashes and security incidents on pages that utilise them.

 However, there are still users who may need plugin support.
-With Pulse, you can see how many – and the type of – users that need plugin support.
+With Real User Monitoring you can see how many, and the type of users that need plugin support.

 An example: